 The interest rate offered on an education loan will be close to one of the indexes.
-An interest rate of LIBOR + 2.8 percent means your interest rate will be 2.8 percentage points greater than the LIBOR index.
-Currently, an interest rate of LIBOR + 2.8 percent is roughly equal to PRIME + 0.0 percent.
+An interest rate of LIBOR plus 2.8% means your interest rate will be 2.8 percentage points greater than the LIBOR index.
+Currently, an interest rate of LIBOR + 2.8% is roughly equal to PRIME + 0.0 percent.

-The best interest rates available are typically LIBOR + 2.0 percent and PRIME – 0.50 percent.
+The best interest rates available are typically LIBOR + 2% and PRIME – 0.5%.
 It is usually better to have an interest rate tied to LIBOR.
 These rates typically grow more slowly than those tied to PRIME and could save you money in the long term.

 Be aware that your interest rate may be introductory and may only last while you are in school and during a grace period.
 After that, you may be charged a higher interest rate.

-Also take a look at the fees you can expect to pay.
-A lower interest rate may be offset by higher fees.
+Also look at the fees.
+A lower interest rate may mean higher fees.

 Repayment terms vary by lender and may depend on the size of your loan.
 Most lenders have maximum repayment terms of 15 to 25 years.
-More time to repay a loan will decrease your minimum monthly payments, but you’ll wind up paying more in interest.
-If you can afford to do so, pay more than the minimum balance due and get out of debt sooner.
+More time to repay a loan will lower your minimum monthly payments, but you’ll wind up paying more in interest.

 Maximum Loan Amounts